Breaking the news I had Triple Negative Breast Cancer

 please forgive me

 I forgive you, and

 I guess you modify it for each situation and it’s helpful to do empathetic listening, which is nonjudgmental acceptance of what the speaker says.

 Risk management is like conflict management and crisis management: genetic triplets in many ways, and distinguishable in when to apply each.
-Like cancer they operate on a time series.
-I manage risk proactively to prevent problems from arising in the first place, deal with conflict if it presents, and apply the right strategies should the situation turn into a crisis.
+Like cancer, they operate on a time series.
+Manage risk proactively to prevent problems, deal with conflict if it presents, and apply the right strategies if the situation turns into a crisis.

 Show up.
 Listen for cues about what the patient wants.
 Be kind and respectful.
 Don’t drag along any of the thunderclouds hanging around you.